espressif/pytest-embedded/docs/services.md

                         The configuration would be duplicated when it has only one value but the "count" amount is greater than 1.
 It would raise an exception when the configuration has multi values but the amount is different from the "count" amount.
                         For example:
                         "--embedded-services=idf|esp-idf --count=3" would raise an exception.
-  --embedded-services=EMBEDDED_SERVICES
+  --parallel-count=PARALLEL_COUNT
+                        Number of parallel build jobs.
+(Default: 1) --parallel-index=PARALLEL_INDEX
+                        Index (1-based) of the job, out of the number specified by --parallel-count.
+(Default: 1) --embedded-services=EMBEDDED_SERVICES
                         Activate comma-separated services for different functionalities.
 (Default: "") Available services: